Admissions Information

 Professional and Technical Standards for Admission

 To fulfill the role and purpose of Duke Divinity School, all candidates applying for admission must meet the requirements and expectations of the school’s curriculum.
-The study of theology and the formation for ministry are not exclusively intellectual exercises.
-Rather, a student needs a specific set of minimum attributes in order to succeed.
-Students, with or without reasonable accommodations, must meet the requirements and expectations listed below.
-The Committee on Admissions adheres to the Divinity School's Professional and Technical Standards during the selection of persons applying for entry into the school.
+A student needs a specific set of minimum attributes to succeed.
+All students, including those with reasonable accommodations, must meet the requirements and expectations listed below.
+The Committee on Admissions adheres to the Divinity School's Professional and Technical Standards during the selection of persons applying for entry to the school.
 Questions regarding these standards may be directed to the Office of Admissions.